josemvcerqueira/30-smart-contracts/README.md

 -   AdvancedStorage.sol : A smart contract to get and set data into a dynamic array.
 -   Crud.sol : A smart contract to create, read, update and destroy data.
+-   EtherWallet.sol : A smart contract to check the balance, deposit and send Ether.

 ## Deploy